 Inscape Journal: What made you decide to write a book about writing and the writing process?

-Joani Elliott: Well, you know, it’s interesting because I didn’t decide that I wanted to write a book about the writing process.
+Joani Elliot: Well, you know, it’s interesting because I didn’t decide that I wanted to write a book about the writing process.
 It’s just the story that came to me.
 I received my master’s in English with an emphasis in creative writing.
 During that time, I wrote my first novel.
 Then I just really got busy with other things.
 It wasn’t like I ignored that part of myself, I just didn’t feel like it was my time to write.
 Then, I was teaching writing at the University of Maryland, but not even creative writing.
 I was teaching English 101 and I just felt like this was my time to go back to that part of myself.
-Now creativity has always been a part of myself.
+Now, creativity has always been a part of myself.
 I taught piano.
 I was teaching, but I hadn’t done real creative writing for a long time.

 A lot of my colleagues were good at writing while teaching, but I wasn’t.
 Maybe because I’m such an angsty writer.
 I don’t know, but I felt like if I was going to go for this, I needed to go all in.
 And so, I was talking to my husband, and I told him, “I think this is my time.
 I think I should go for this.
-I should just step away for a couple of years from my job and just put everything into this.
+I should just step away for a couple of years from my job and just put everything into this.”
 We looked at our budget and we’re like, “Okay, I think we can do this.
 Let’s just go for it.”
 In September of 2015, that’s when I went to my computer instead of the classroom.
 I was super excited and thought I would be writing young adult literature again, too.
 And then, nothing came to me.
 I went back to that YA novel I’d written before.
 I tried a little bit with that.
 I tried new ideas.
 I had a lot of good starts and stops, but it just went from bad to worse.
 I felt really frustrated.
 That’s when I started procrastinating everything in my house and doing pretty much everything but focusing on writing.
 I started feeling sorry for myself.
 I thought, well, at least nobody cares that I’m writing this because I didn’t even tell a lot of people what I was doing.

-That’s one day when I thought, “What would it be like to have a hundred people waiting for my book?
+One day I thought, what would it be like to have a hundred people waiting for my book?
 Hundreds?
-Or thousands?”
+Or thousands?
 What if you had a million people waiting for you to fulfill this agreement to write a book?
-That’s when I imagined this sad sort of pathetic person with the weight of the writing world on her shoulders and that’s when Sara Grayson was born in my bathroom.
+That’s when I imagined this sad, sort of pathetic person with the weight of the writing world on her shoulders, and that’s when Sara Grayson was born in my bathroom.
 I guess it was a home birth.
-I knew very quickly that it was her mother that had left this book to her.
+I knew very quickly that it was her mother who had left this book to her.
 That it was her mother who was the iconic writer.
 That it was her mother who believed that she had this in her and that it was Sara who was plagued with self-doubt and believed that she couldn’t.
 I just thought, oh, this is the story that I want to write.
-After that, I became a much more disciplined writer, things really began to come together for me.
+After that, I became a much more disciplined writer; things really began to come together for me.

 I never set out to write a book about writing.
-It just began with an interesting what-if question that happened to be about a writer.
+It just began with an interesting “what-if?” question that happened to be about a writer.
 What was interesting is that it was the perfect book for me to write because I was diving back into the world of creative writing and because it had been a while, I felt like I needed to do this deep dive with Sara.
 I needed to go back to craft books like On Writing by Stephen King and I needed to read all these books that I hadn’t read before.
 I felt like I needed to rediscover the craft.
 I needed to listen to writers again.
 And so, I was doing that along with Sara Grayson, and that’s when I started collecting all these writing quotes because initially, they were for me.
 Then many of them ended up in the book as epigraphs.

 IJ: I was wondering about how your writing experience lined up with Sara Grayson’s.
 Were there any similarities?
 Differences?